 The only Savile Row brand to show at London Fashion Week, Banshee of Savile Row was founded in 2019 by partners (in life as well as work) Ruby Slevin and Rocco Tullio.
 The duo craft custom-made shirts, waistcoats, jackets, skirts, dresses, trousers and overcoats from their atelier, offering complete customisation from the fabrics (of which there are more than 2,000) to the linings, buttons, appliqué and embroidery.
 Following an initial consultation, which can take place either at the Savile Row branch or in your own home, the team create a preliminary toile to ensure the right fit, before crafting the final design over the course of 10 weeks.

-Earlier this year, Edward Sexton returned to Savile Row having left in 1990 to set up an atelier in Knightsbridge.
+2021 saw, Edward Sexton return to Savile Row after having left in 1990 to set up an atelier in Knightsbridge.
 One of the first tailors to create suits for women back in the '60s, Sexton has produced bespoke pieces for the likes of Yoko Ono, Linda McCartney, Bianca Jagger, Twiggy and Naomi Campbell.
 He also famously taught his one-time apprentice Stella McCartney the ropes, and helped her cut, design and craft her debut collection for Chloe.
 From the all-new studio at 36 Savile Row (where, incidentally, Sexton was located previously), the team offers a bespoke and made-to-measure women’s service, alongside its men’s ready-to-wear and bespoke collections.